Guide to Work, Study, Travel and Living Abroad

 4) Is there a difference between nationality, naturalization, and citizenship?

 I think so.
 I had Irish nationality because of my parents.
-But I wasn’t a citizen of Ireland until I applied for it.
+But I was a citizen of Ireland when I applied for it.
 Citizenship implies legal obligations.
 Naturalization is the process one goes through to become a citizen of another country.
-Not everyone with whom I have makes this distinction—but dictionaries do.
+Not everyone with whom I have makes this distinction — but dictionaries do.

-One online dictionary defines nationality as “A people having common origins or traditions…, or a national character.
-If one is a citizen, one has legal obligations as well: paying taxes or perhaps, even military service.
+One online dictionary defines nationality as "A people having common origins or traditions…, or a national character."
+If one is a citizen, one also has legal obligations: paying taxes or, perhaps, even military service.
 In any event, I use citizenship here to mean the legal connection between a person and a country.

 5) If I am both a Spanish citizen say, and a U.K. or U.S. citizen, am I required to pay taxes in both countries?